mesmo-dev/mesmo/docs/data.md

 ### `thermal_grid_ders`

 Distributed energy resources (DERs) in the thermal grid.
 Can define both loads (negative power) and generations (positive power).
+The corresponding DER models are defined in `der_models`.
 The selection of DER types will be extended in the future.

 | Column | Unit | Description |
 | --- |:---:| --- |